Pramipexole (By mouth)

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you plan to become pregnant.
-Tell your doctor if you have kidney disease, low blood pressure, eye problem, lung disease, sleep disorder, history of skin cancer, or dyskinesia (trouble controlling your muscles).
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, low blood pressure, a sleep disorder, or dyskinesia (trouble with muscle control).

 - Do not stop using this medicine suddenly.
 Your doctor will need to slowly decrease your dose before you stop it completely.